khanhmuy/hackintosh-inspiron-3458/README.md

 | OpenCore | 0.7.7                   |
 | macOS    | Big Sur 11.6.3 (20G415) |

-- Supported macOS versions: High Sierra, Mojave, Catalina, Big Sur (Use 0.7.7 if you want to boot Big Sur or newer) (Monterey should work, ~~I just haven't tested it yet and I'm not gonna spend another 3 hours setting everything up~~)
+- Supported macOS versions: High Sierra, Mojave, Catalina, Big Sur (Use 0.7.7 if you want to boot Big Sur or newer) (Monterey should work, ~~I just haven't tested it yet and I'm not gonna spend another 3 hours setting everything up~~, you will need to use a supported SMBIOS as well)

 ## Info / Disclaimer
 ### Usage
 You can use it however you like, except for commercial purposes (such as work enviroments and reselling your Hackintosh), refer to the [Psystar case](https://en.wikipedia.org/wiki/Psystar_Corporation).
 TLDR, you'll get your ass sued if you do so.
 - Reminder that this is only a base for your OpenCore setup, it is strongly recommended that you follow the entire OpenCore guide [here](https://dortania.github.io/OpenCore-Install-Guide/)
-- There will be differences probably even for the same line of machine, however if you're feeling lazy I guess you can just copy the config, just remember to add in information such as the MLB or the ROM in `PlatformInfo` (please don't use mine), and try to use different Apple IDs if you're booting multiple macOS verions as my account got flagged sus by not doing so :tr:.
+- There will be differences probably even for the same line of machine, however if you're feeling lazy I guess you can just copy the config, just remember to add in information such as the MLB or the ROM in `PlatformInfo` (please don't use mine), and try to use different Apple IDs if you're booting multiple macOS verions as my account got flagged sus by not doing so.
 ### Notes
 Don't use case-sensitive APFS if you want to use Steam or Adobe tools.
 ### Issues